Promo code SPRING2022 will be automatically applied at checkout!

 Hereditary Factors

-Did you know that high triglyceride levels are often hereditary?
-It means that if your parents or grandparents have high triglyceride levels, you’re more likely to experience them as well.
-In fact, there’s a condition called familial hypertriglyceridemia, passed down in families.
-Genetic defects may cause the disorder in tandem with environmental factors.
-Hypertriglyceridemia is often diagnosed alongside high blood glucose levels (hyperglycemia), obesity, and high insulin levels.
+Did you know that high triglyceride levels can be hereditary?
+It means that if your parents or grandparents have high triglyceride levels, you're more likely to experience them as well.
+There's a condition called familial hypertriglyceridemia, passed down in families.

 Medications